 Determined the amount of material I needed.

 The space I needed to cover was 28 square feet above the shelf and 35 sq ft below the shelf.
 I decided to start from the bottom up in both sections.
 This method would help keep the tongue and groove aligned properly.
 I decided to run it horizontally, but it can run vertically or diagonally if you wish.
-It will probably take more product to do it diagonally though.
+It will probably take more products to do it diagonally though.

 Make sure the wall is horizontally level.

 I took a self-leveler laser beam and placed it on the steps and marked a point on the wall.
 Then created a chalk line from one end to the other that lined up with all the points I indicated on the wall.
 I then measured from the moulding to the chalk line.
-I wanted to see if the wall was straight from the end of the molding.
-And it was off by 1/4 inch.
+I wanted to see if the wall was straight from the end of the moulding.
+And it was off by ¼ inch.
 This step helped me determine that I needed to add a little more spacing on the left side when I insert the planks so that it will look straight.
 I did the same with the top portion of the wall when I did that part later.